conduitio-labs/conduit-connector-db2/README.md

 | `batchSize`      | Size of rows batch.
 By default is 1000.                                                                                                                                                                       | false    | 100                                                                   |

 ### Snapshot
-When the connector first starts, snapshot mode is enabled.
+By default when the connector starts for the first time, snapshot mode is enabled, which means that existing data will be read.
+To skip reading existing, change config parameter `snapshot` to `false`.

 First time when the snapshot iterator starts work, it is get max value from `orderingColumn` and saves this value to position.